Knuckles the Echidna in Sonic the Hedgehog 2

 |Developer: Sonic Team|

-Knuckles in Sonic 2 is the resulting game when Sonic the Hedgehog 2 is locked onto Sonic & Knuckles with its passthrough port.
-Sonic is replaced by Knuckles and Tails is not playable whatsoever.
-The title screen features Knuckles also but removes the two player mode and options selections from it.
+Knuckles the Echidna in Sonic the Hedgehog 2 is the resulting game created by inserting Sonic the Hedgehog 2 into Sonic & Knuckles via Lock-On Technology.
+Sonic is replaced by Knuckles, and Tails is not playable whatsoever.
+The title screen is changed to feature Knuckles but removes the two player mode and options selections from it.
 This game is identical to Sonic 2 (aside from a few changes to make it more playable with Knuckles) but with Knuckles now playable instead of Sonic or Tails.

 Knuckles plays the same way he does in Sonic & Knuckles and has the same moves and lower jump height.
-Using his special moves, Knuckles can explore once inaccessible areas (where secrets such as 1-ups have been added).
+Using his special moves, Knuckles can explore once inaccessible areas (where secrets such as extra monitors have been added).
 However, some areas are harder because Knuckles cannot jump very high and accelerates slowly.
-Some bosses are also harder, such as the boss in Metropolis Zone Act 3, as well as the final boss in Death Egg Zone.
+Some bosses are also harder, such as Flying Eggman in Metropolis Zone Act 3, as well as the final boss in Death Egg Zone.
 The palettes for the title cards were also changed to green and red.

 Knuckles retains his Rings after a Special Stage, making it much easier to obtain Chaos Emeralds.
 Getting the Emeralds is easier too as the Special Stages have reduced Ring quotas for Knuckles to achieve.
 Getting all the Chaos Emeralds lets him become Super Knuckles.

 When using a Pro Action Replay or Game Genie code to access Hidden Palace Zone, it is the same as in Sonic 2, but can sometimes reset the game when getting close to the 'Master Emerald Block' object.
 Wood Zone is also the same as it is in Sonic 2, but a glitch causes the visible tiles of the level to not update as often when moving around, making it hard to figure out where Knuckles is going.
 The presumed empty level slots for the Genocide City Zone and Sand Shower Zone are also accessible.

 Also released for